BlitzKraft/saythanks.io/README.md

 ### ☤ The Basics

-- Email when a new message of thankfulness is submitted (csrf enabled).
+- Email when a new message of thankfulness is submitted ([csrf](https://en.wikipedia.org/wiki/Cross-site_request_forgery) enabled).
 - Inbox page for each user/project with simple aggregation of messages (private).

 ### ☤ The Architecture

 - Flask for API and Frontend, single application
-- Auth0 for credential storage (in progress)
+- Auth0 for credential storage (done, Auth2 in progress)
 - Heroku for Hosting (done!)
 - CloudFlare for SSL termination (done!)
 - GitHub account creation, as well as passwordless email accounts